 National standard L&D service specification

-The latest national service specification outlines how services can provide a consistent and high quality approach across England.
-You can view the full service specification and operating model.
-Please note this model and specification are currently being trialled and therefore marked as draft documents until the evaluation of the trial is complete.
+The national service specification was updated in September 2019.
+It outlines how services can provide a consistent and high quality approach across England.
+You can view the full service specification for more information.
+See the Resources page for other useful documents and guidance.

 The main things that L&D services do for the people they see are identification, screening, assessment and referral to other services.
 These are explained below.

 Identification: Criminal justice agencies working at the Police and Courts stages of the pathway are trained to recognise possible signs of vulnerability in people when they first meet them.
 They then alert their local L&D service about the person.